 In general, a child growing up in such circumstances – where discussing supernatural phenomena is normal – is likely to develop an intuitive sense.
 This would make a difference in a person’s psychical development.
 People with a stronger intuitive sense in my family were my grandparents and uncle on my father’s side, uncles on my mother’s side, and my parents.

 I learnt that this was not something I could talk about openly with my classmates at school.
 No one seemed to relate to me.
 Some people avoided me after hearing me talk about my uncle’s out-of-body (near-death) experience during his own operation.
 I don’t remember when I completely stopped talking about spirituality; it was probably after I left my parent’s house when I was 15 years old.

-It was in 2014, and I was 34.
+It was in 2014.
 My attention started turning back to intuitive sensitivities through the influence of a book.

 My favourite books on consciousness were the bestselling books by Eckhart Tolle.

-Now I talk about the supernatural to my friends and colleagues (who are academics) without hesitation.
+Now I talk about the supernatural to my friends and colleagues without hesitation.
 Without the courageous authors I mentioned above, I would have never confronted these intuitive sensitivities and never would have dreamt of sharing my experiences with others.